 Beer Can Chicken is definitely going on our meal rotation.
 For camping, we’ll only make it when we have a larger group because one chicken goes a long way and cooler space is always a concern, but at home, I anticipate roasting one, saving some leftovers, and freezing a good portion for a later meal.
 We ate some of the leftover chicken once we returned home, I used some to make chicken salad, and a very meaty carcass went into the freezer for a future soup (like Black-Eyed Pea with Ham and Chicken) or Chicken Pot Pie.
 With our current heat wave (understatement!), any winning grill recipe is extremely welcome right now.

-Spread some olive oil over the entire surface of the chicken and rub with blackened seasoning.
+- Spread some olive oil over the entire surface of the chicken and rub with blackened seasoning.

-See notes below for using beer can chicken apparatus if desired, but otherwise, pour gluten-free beer into can opening until halfway or 2/3 full.
-Keeping chicken upright, insert beer can into chicken’s cavity.
+- See notes below for using beer can chicken apparatus if desired, but otherwise, pour gluten-free beer into can opening until halfway or ⅔ full.
+Keeping chicken upright, insert can into chicken’s cavity.
 Place all upright on grill.
 Close lid.

-SUPER CAUTION WARNING HERE: Very carefully, remove can from chicken.
+- SUPER CAUTION WARNING: Very carefully, remove can from chicken.
 There will still be beer in the can and it will be boiling (or close to it).
 Immediately pour beer out of can in a safe disposal area and remove empty can to where nobody can reach it (you don’t want someone to accidentally pick it up).
-I crunched ours and added it our to our recyclable bin of cans, all while wearing heavy oven mitts.
+I crunched ours and added it to our recyclable bin of cans, all while wearing heavy oven mitts.

 As you can see from the photos, we also enjoyed some Oven-Steamed Shrimp.
 So we had a great “surf and turf” meal.